A. R. Kennedy: Early life

 Kennedy was born on the family farm in rural Wakarusa Township, just outside Lawrence, Kansas, to Leander Jack Kennedy (September 21, 1836 – June 29, 1903) and Amanda E. Kennedy (née Todd) (November 23, 1841 – March 4, 1926).

+Professional football career

+Kennedy's professional football career spanned three seasons.
+In 1900, he served as quarterback and co-coach for the Latrobe Athletic Association.
+He moved to the Philadelphia Pros in 1901, and in the following year captained the Philadelphia Phillies of the first National Football League.
+After the NFL season concluded in late 1902, he became manager and captain of a "New York" team that competed in the World Series of Football.

-Coaching career
+College coaching career

 Washburn

 Kennedy was the eighth and then the fifteenth head football coach for Washburn University in Topeka, Kansas and he held that position for the 1903 season, and then returned for the 1916 and 1917 seasons.
 His overall coaching record at Washburn was 12 wins, 12 losses, and 3 ties.
 Kennedy also served as the athletic director from 1916 to 1919.

 Kansas

 Kennedy was the 11th head football coach for the University of Kansas Jayhawks located in Lawrence, Kansas and he held that position for seven seasons, from 1904 until 1910.
 His overall coaching record at Kansas was 52 wins, 9 losses, and 4 ties.
 This ranks him first at Kansas in terms of total wins and second at Kansas in terms of winning percentage.

 Kennedy is one of the best performing coaches for Kansas in the Border War (as of 2007 called "Border Showdown") between Kansas and Missouri going 4-1-2 (.714) against them as a coach and 7-1-2 (.800) against them cumulatively as a coach and player.